RackHD/neighborhood-manager/registry/README.md

 The `registry.json` file found in the source code is currently configured to listen to advertisements from [Inservice-Agent] and [RackHD]

 ## Building
+We use docker to build our binaries.
+The following steps assume a host is installed with the latest docker version.
 Download the [source] from GitHub
 `git clone https://github.com/RackHD/neighborhood-manager.git`